Wimbledon Predictions, Picks & Odds 2026: Favorites, Outrights & Daily Picks

 Players to watch

-• Women's - Player: Jessica Pegula
+• Women's: Jessica Pegula

 Player profiles to target

-• Big Servers: With London experiencing a heat wave, the serve is the most important weapon in a player's arsenal.
+• Big servers: With London experiencing a heat wave, the serve is the most important weapon in a player's arsenal.

-• Return of Serve: The return of serve is the second-most important shot on grass, and a 45% or better win rate is ideal.
+• Return of serve: The return of serve is the second-most important shot on grass, and a 45% or better win rate is ideal.

 🏥 Why is Carlos Alcaraz not participating in Wimbledon?